Skip to content

 Fellows

-In May 2025 the Fellows of the Association made a proposal to the Executive Committee that two new Fellows be elected.
+In May 2026 the Fellows of the Association made a proposal to the Executive Committee that two new Fellows be elected.
 The proposal was accepted.
-The new Fellows are Ayellet Tal and Karol Myszkowski.
+The new Fellows are Silvia Miksch, Pierre Alliez, and Bernhard Preim.
 The contributions which they have made to computer graphics and to EUROGRAPHICS are outlined below together with the reasons for their election.
 Congratulations to both of them!

 EUROGRAPHICS FELLOWS TIMELINE (** denotes Honorary Fellows)